Hepatitis B and C Screening

 Abstract & Commentary

-Synopsis: Adults with private healthcare insurance in the US have suboptimal testing for chronic HBV and HCV.
+Synopsis: Adults with private health care insurance in the United States have suboptimal testing for chronic hepatitis B virus (HBV) and hepatitis C virus (HCV).
 Clearly, increased awareness is needed regarding HBV and HCV infections, epidemiology, risk, and screening.

-This observational cohort study was conducted among 1.25 million adults from 4 private US healthcare organizations (HCO): Geisinger Health System, Danville, Pennsylvania; Henry Ford Health System, Detroit, Michigan; Kaiser Permanente-Northwest, Portland, Oregon; Kaiser Permanente, Honolulu, Hawaii.
-The study included persons who had ≥1 clinical encounter during 2006-2008 and ≥12 months of follow-up before 2009.
-The data on infections from this cohort was compared with those from the National Health and Nutrition Examination Survey (NHANES).
+This observational cohort study was conducted among1.25 million adults from four private U.S. healthcare organizations (HCO): Geisinger Health System, Danville, Pennsylvania; Henry Ford Health System, Detroit, Michigan; Kaiser Permanente-Northwest, Portland, Oregon; Kaiser Permanente, Honolulu, Hawaii.
+The study included persons who had ≥ one clinical encounter during 2006-2008 and ≥ 12 months of follow-up before 2009.
+The data on infections from this cohort were compared with those from the National Health and Nutrition Examination Survey (NHANES).

 Hepatitis B virus (HBV) testing was done on 18.8% of 866,886 persons without a previous diagnosis, resulting in a 1.4% positive rate.
 Hepatitis C virus (HCV) testing was done on 12.7% of 865,659 persons without previous diagnosis, resulting in 5.5% positive.
-Among persons with at least 2 abnormal serum alanine aminotransferase (ALT), less than half were tested for HBV or HCV.
-Tests found that Asians were most likely to be infected with HBV (adjusted OR 6.33 compared to whites) whereas persons aged 50-59 years were most likely to be infected with HCV (adjusted OR 6.04 compared to age <30 years).
-The investigators estimate from NHANES that nearly ½ of HCV and 1/5 of HBV infections still remain unidentified.
+Among persons with at least two abnormal serum alanine aminotransferase (ALT), less than half were tested for HBV or HCV.
+Tests found that Asians were most likely to be infected with HBV (adjusted OR 6.33 compared to whites) whereas persons aged 50-59 years were most likely to be infected with HCV (adjusted OR 6.04 compared to age < 30 years).
+The investigators estimate from NHANES that nearly one half of HCV and one fifth of HBV infections still remain unidentified.

-Both HBV and HCV are blood-borne infections.
+Both HBV and HCV are bloodborne infections.
 HBV can be transmitted vertically from infected mothers to infants during birth, as well as via sexual contact, sharing needles, and needle stick injuries.
 Foreign-born persons from endemic countries have an increased likelihood of being chronically infected.
-Asians and Pacific Islanders are the predominant groups of Americans with chronic HBV infection as well as having a disproportionately high incidence of hepatocellular carcinoma (HCC).2 However, African-American adults have the highest rate of acute infection, particularly in the South.
+Asians and Pacific Islanders are the predominant groups of Americans with chronic HBV infection as well as having a disproportionately high incidence of hepatocellular carcinoma (HCC).
+However, African-American adults have the highest rate of acute infection, particularly in the South.1

-Because more than half of new HBV infections diagnosed in the US were in foreign-born persons, the Centers for Disease Control and Prevention (CDC) expanded testing recommendations for HBV infection in 2008 to include persons born in countries with HBsAg prevalence of ≥2%.
-Despite this recommendation, and despite the demonstration of cost-effectiveness using 2% prevalence for screening chronic HBV, testing for HBV in the foreign-born has remained inconsistent.3,4 Many health care providers still lack knowledge about HBV infection, available tests, screening, and vaccination in these high-risk populations.5-8 The Boston Area Travel Medicine Network (BATMN), a research collaboration of 5 travel clinics in the greater Boston Area, found that only 25% of persons born in countries with HBV prevalence of ≥2% had been tested before their pre-travel consultations.9 An additional 11% of the at-risk travelers tested at the travel clinic visits led to new diagnosis of chronic HBV infection in 3.3%.
+Because more than half of new HBV infections diagnosed in the United States were in foreign-born persons, the Centers for Disease Control and Prevention (CDC) expanded testing recommendations for HBV infection in 2008 to include persons born in countries with HBsAg prevalence of ≥ 2%.
+Despite this recommendation, and despite the demonstration of cost-effectiveness using 2% prevalence for screening chronic HBV, testing for HBV in the foreign-born has remained inconsistent.
+Many health care providers still lack knowledge about HBV infection, available tests, screening, and vaccination in these high-risk populations.
+The Boston Area Travel Medicine Network (BATMN), a research collaboration of five travel clinics in the greater Boston Area, found that only 25% of persons born in countries with HBV prevalence of ≥ 2% had been tested before their pre-travel consultations.
+An additional 11% of the at-risk travelers tested at the travel clinic visits led to new diagnosis of chronic HBV infection in 3.3%.9

 Similarly, the CDC has recommended HCV testing for persons with possible exposures since 1998.
 However, risk-based testing strategy has yielded suboptimal results in identifying HCV-infected persons; a number of studies have found that providers lacked knowledge about HCV prevalence, natural history, diagnostic tests and treatment, and recommendations for testing.
 Moreover, only 55% of persons with HCV infection reported known exposure risk, and the remaining 45% reported no recognized exposure risk.10 In 2012, CDC also expanded routine screening for HCV infection to include persons born between 1945-1965.10

-The Institute of Medicine has identified deficiencies in knowledge and awareness, surveillance, immunization, and services for viral hepatitis in the US, and recommended strategies to optimize prevention and control of HBV and HCV, policies fully endorsed by the Department of Health and Human Services and CDC.11 Early diagnosis of chronic HBV and HCV infections can lead to improved therapeutic response, lower viral loads, halt progression to cirrhosis, and prevent hepatocellular carcinoma.
-Immunization should also be recommended for non-immune persons at risk for HBV exposure, household members and sexual contacts of HBV-infected individuals.
+The Institute of Medicine has identified deficiencies in knowledge and awareness, surveillance, immunization, and services for viral hepatitis in the United States, and recommended strategies to optimize prevention and control of HBV and HCV, policies fully endorsed by the Department of Health and Human Services and CDC.1,3,10 Early diagnosis of chronic HBV and HCV infections can lead to improved therapeutic response, lower viral loads, halt progression to cirrhosis, and prevent HCC.
+Immunization should also be recommended for non-immune persons at risk for HBV exposure, household members, and sexual contacts of HBV-infected individuals.

-- Department of Health and Human Services.
-Combating the silent epidemic of viral hepatitis: action plan for the prevention, care & treatment of viral hepatitis.
+11. Department of Health and Human Services.
+Combating the silent epidemic of viral hepatitis: Action plan for the prevention, care & treatment of viral hepatitis.
 Available at: http://www.hhs.gov/ash/initiatives/hepatitis/actionplan_viralhepatitis2011.pdf.
+Accessed March 20, 2013.